Holocaust survivors flee from Ukraine to Germany for safety - NewsBreak

 “Now I’m too old to run to the bunker.
 So I just stayed inside my apartment and prayed that the bombs would not kill me,” Zhuravliova, a retired doctor, told The Associated Press on Sunday.

 But as Russia’s military attacks on Ukraine become even more brutal and demolished residential apartment blocks , she realized that she had to flee again if she didn’t want to die.
-So Zhuravliova accepted an offer from a Jewish organization to bring her out of Ukraine to safety.‘Her killer is out there’; Oklahoma family seeking justice on anniversary of young mother’s death
+So Zhuravliova accepted an offer from a Jewish organization to bring her out of Ukraine to safety.Nearly half of Americans concerned about nuclear war amid Russia-Ukraine invasion

 In an unexpected twist of history, some of the 10,000 Holocaust survivors who had been living in Ukraine have now been taken to safety in Germany — the country that unleashed World War II and organized the murder of 6 million Jews across Europe.